Lebanon

 Capacity Building

 In 2015, ITF enhanced national capacities by training and providing 5 mine detection dogs to Lebanon Mine Action Centre (LMAC).
 The dogs are used in quality control executed by LMAC over the works of international and national NGOs.
+Since 2022, ITF has been supporting LMAC directly through provision of necessary equipment, trainings and other priorities to sustain the national mine action program.

 For more information on ITF’s past activities in Lebanon, we welcome you to consult our Annual Reports, while for the plans in the forthcoming year please consider our Portfolio of Projects.